Digital Display Advertising: Ad Exchanges & Ad Networks, Building a Well Balanced Approach – Part 2 of 3

 - Tend to offer less transparency than working site-direct

-Chances are, when researching exchanges and networks, you’ll quickly learn there is a level of concern associated with brand safety as well as the quality of inventory.
+Chances are when researching ad exchanges and networks, you’ll quickly learn there is a level of concern associated with brand safety as well as the quality of inventory.
 In the large, open marketplace of exchanges and networks, how can you really tell the good from the bad?
 If brand safety and quality of content are top concerns, your best bet is to work with a private ad exchange.

 Private exchanges offer premium, pre-negotiated inventory not available within the open market.
 But be warned, all private exchanges are not created equal.
 Look for an exchange that’s been vetted by a third party, such as Trust Metrics, who measures publisher quality and effectiveness.